crispinprojects/talkcalendar/README.md

 ![](talkcalendar-preferences.png)

 You can use 12 hour format.
 Event end-times can also be shown in the list view.
-Notable dates (Christmas, Easter, Saint Days etc.) can be displayed on the calendar which are also spoken.
+Notable dates (Christmas, Easter, Saint Days etc.) can be displayed in the date title and these are also spoken.

-Talk options can be changed.
 The option "Speak At Startup" allows Talk Calendar to read out the current date and day events when the calendar is started.

 ## Talking